electricimp/SWDFlasher-STM32/README.md

 - Any bigger binary (especially > 1KB) may cause an error
 - The code is kind of dirty and contains many TODOs and not implemented methods
 - Some methods should be added/removed/renamed/etc.

+These limitations/bugs/TODOs will be fixed during the further iterations.
+The work is in progress now.